aws-samples/rds-postgres-upgrade/README.md

               * "create_rds_psql_instance_cfn.yaml" can be used (this creates DB Parameter group and RDS instance) ** Modify resource names appropriately
         - AWS Secrets Manager secret attached to each RDS instance
-        - S3 bucket for upgrade logs
+        - S3 bucket to store upgrade scripts and logs
         - SNS topic for notifications
       ```